 Italian Fallen Workers Memorial

 On April 28, 2016, the Committee for the Italian Fallen Workers Memorial Project, along with Villa Charities, with the support of the Consul General of Italy, and an incredible family of donors, was proud to Formally Unveil the Italian Fallen Workers Memorial Wall, honouring almost 1000 workers of Italian origin killed in workplace tragedies across Ontario.
-This year, we will be adding hundreds of names and broadening the project to include workers of Italian origin who were killed in these terrible tragedies across all of our great nation, from 1900 to today.
+In 2017, hundreds of names were added, broadening the project to include workers of Italian origin who were killed in these terrible tragedies across all of our great nation, from 1900 to today.

 Click to read a letter of support for the Italian Fallen Workers Memorial from Villa Charities President and CEO Anthony DiCaitia

 On Saturday, April 28 we gathered with the Committee for the Italian Fallen Workers Memorial Project, the Consulate General of Italy in Toronto, and our community at large to honour more than 1,600 Italian fallen workers who lost their lives to workplace tragedies in Canada.
 The Italian Fallen Workers Memorial Wall, unveiled on the grounds of Columbus Centre on April 28, 2016, commemorates these fallen workers and honours their extraordinary efforts and vast contributions to the social and economic progress of Canada.
 We are truly humbled and honoured that Villa Charities, along with the Committee for the Italian Fallen Workers Memorial Project and the fallen workers and their families, was presented with The Medaglia d’Oro al Merito Civile, one of the highest honours given by Italy.
 We have been asked to hold it in trust on behalf of the fallen workers, their families and our entire Italian-Canadian community.
 This is the first time ever that the honour has been awarded in Canada.

 Please click here to see photos of the ceremony.